Mission, Vision, and Values

 We envision a County where…

-- Human relations will be at their best because fundamental human rights have been met for everyone and all groups, including our most basic human needs for, safety, food, clothing, shelter, education, health care, free expression, and a voice in governance.
+- Human relations are at their best because fundamental human rights have been met for everyone and all groups, including equitable access and opportunity to meet our most basic human needs for, safety, food, clothing, shelter, education, health care, free expression, and a voice in governance.

 - All people and groups will enjoy an equal opportunity to realize our full potential to do good for ourselves and our communities, unfettered by personal, institutional, or structural prejudice or discrimination, or abuse of power.